OpenSourceCleaning/OpenSourceCleaning.github.io/README.md

 # How does it work?

 * maintainers use [Better Code Hub](https://bettercodehub.com) to receive a set of proposed prioritized refactoring candidates.
-They then create from them GitHub issues labelled 'SpringCleaning'.
+They then create from them GitHub issues labelled 'SpringCleaning'. [help on Creating new label]https://help.github.com/articles/creating-and-editing-labels-for-issues-and-pull-requests/

 * contributors search them, pick them up and follow the normal [GitHub flow](https://guides.github.com/introduction/flow/) they're used to - creating a Pull Request when they are ready.